-PNs 620.2, 810.1 and 810.2 are revised to incorporate the changes arising from the Amendment Ordinance for reporting by auditors.
-Other than the changes to the names of the ordinance, subsidiary legislations and section numbers, please also note the following:
+- 1. PNs 620.2, 810.1 and 810.2 are revised to incorporate the changes arising from the Insurance Companies Ordinance (Amendment) Ordinance 2015 ("Amendment Ordinance") which came into operation on 26 June 2017.
+Other than the changes to the names of the ordinance, subsidiary legislations and section numbers, please also note the following: - (a) The Amendment Ordinance is being commenced in phases, the Insurance Authority (IA) is expected to take over the regulation of insurance intermediaries from the three self-regulatory organizations (i.e. the Insurance Agents Registration Board established under the Hong

-1. The Amendment Ordinance is being commenced in phases, the IA is expected to take over the regulation of insurance intermediaries from the three self-regulatory organizations (i.e. the Insurance Agents Registration Board established under the Hong Kong Federation of Insurers, the Hong Kong Confederation of Insurance Brokers and the Professional Insurance Brokers Association) through a statutory licensing regime within two years from 26 June 2017.
+Kong Federation of Insurers, the Hong Kong Confederation of Insurance Brokers and the Professional Insurance Brokers Association) through a statutory licensing regime within two years from 26 June 2017.
 The self-regulatory system for insurance intermediaries will continue in the interim.
-Hence, there is minimal impact on work carried out by practitioners as set out in ED PN 810.1 (Revised) during the interim period.
-The IA is expected to develop and issue new regulation affecting insurance intermediaries during the interim period.
+Hence, there is minimal impact on work carried out by practitioners as set out in PN 810.1 (Revised) during the interim period.